Experimental evidence for surface tension origin of the circular hydraulic jump: Conclusions

-Subsequently, we compared the theory with experimental measurements in the literature reporting circular hydraulic jump radii for water, aqueous surfactant solution, ethylene glycol, ethylene glycol/water solution, three different silicone oils, water/glycerine solutions and a lubricating oil.
+} \rkbb{We present experimental data for the hydraulic jump experiments carried out in micro-gravity.
+The existence of the hydraulic jump in micro-gravity unequivocally shows that gravity can't be the principal force in the formation of a hydraulic jump.
+Furthermore, our theory gives a good prediction to the experimental data for the hydraulic jumps in micro-gravity, confirming that kitchen sink scale hydraulic jumps are created due to surface tension.} Subsequently, we compared the theory with experimental measurements in the literature reporting circular hydraulic jump radii for water, aqueous surfactant solution, ethylene glycol, ethylene glycol/water solution, three different silicone oils, water/glycerine solutions and a lubricating oil.
 The experimental studies encompass wide variations in fluid physical parameters (density, viscosity and surface tension) as well as nozzle diameters, the distance between the nozzle and the plate, and the height of the falling film.
 The agreement between theory and experiments is excellent.
-For fluids such as water, surfactant solution and ethylene glycol, for which $Q \ll Q_c^* $ the hydraulic jump radius is solely determined by surface tension, viscosity and the density of the liquid, and is captured by (\ref{scaling_relation}).
-For high viscosity ethylene glycol solutions and silicone oil - 1, at high flow rates, when $Q\sim Q_c^*$ gravity starts to influence the jump, nevertheless the jump is dominated by surface tension.
+For fluids such as water, surfactant solution and ethylene glycol, for which $Q \ll Q_C^* $ the hydraulic jump radius is solely determined by surface tension, viscosity and the density of the liquid, and is captured by (\ref{scaling_relation}).
+For high viscosity ethylene glycol solutions and silicone oil - 1, at high flow rates, when $Q\sim Q_C^*$ gravity starts to influence the jump, nevertheless the jump is dominated by surface tension.
 For high viscosity and low surface tension silicone oils 2 and 3, for which $Q\gtrapprox Q_C^*$, gravity and surface tension both play a role.

 This work, in combination with \cite{bhagat2018origin, bhagat2019circular} provides a coherent account of the origin of hydraulic jumps.
 It also demonstrates the role, relevance and influence of surface tension in interfacial flows.